algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 ## 6. Schedule estimation

-For this schedule we estimate the time to test or review each subtask.
-For that we have 2 Quality Assurance.
+For this schedule we estimate the time needed to complete each task.
+We are 2 QA's working on this project.
+We will work for 7 weeks on this project.

 | Task | Subtask | Time estimation |
 |------|---------|-------------|